Installation

 Before installing PhotoMapAI, you'll need to install Python and optionally CUDA.

 After the preqrequisites are installed, follow the installation directions for Linux & MacOS or Windows.
-For those who are comfortable with the command shell, there are also instructions for Manual Installs
+For those who are comfortable with the command shell, there are also instructions for Manual Install and Docker Install.

 Windows